African art > African mask, tribal art, primitive art > Lovale Mask

 Watch the video

-Of Lunda origin, the Lwena (or Lovale , or Luvale ) emigrated from Angola to Zaire in the nineteenth century, pushed out by the Chokwe.
+Of Lunda origin, the Lwena (or Lovale , or Luvale ) emigrated from Angola to Zaire in the 19th century, pushed out by the Chokwe.
 Some became slave traders, others, the Lovale, found refuge in Zambia and near the Zambezi River in Angola.
 Their society is matrilineal, exogamous and polygamous.
-The Lwena are known for their honey-colored sculptures of deceased ancestors and chiefs, and their masks related to the initiation rites of the mukanda.
-This mask is engraved with circular motifs associated with ethnic scarification.
-These details differentiate it from Tschokwe productions despite the relative similarity of their masks.
+The Lwena are known for their honey-colored sculptures of deceased ancestors and chiefs, and their masks linked to the initiation rites of the mukanda.
+Only a few details, such as scarification marks, differentiate the Tschokwe masks from those of the Lwenas, which are quite similar.

 Possibility of payment in2x (2x 190.0 €)